Review: Monster Mash!

 how it plays

-Monster Mash! gameplay is so simple that there are no instructions, just the box back that indicates players should push the button on the monster machine to show a random monster, then thwack that monster card hard with your THWACKER™ hand!
+Monster Mash! gameplay is so simple that there are no instructions, just the box back that indicates players should push the button on the monster machine to show a random monster, then thwack that monster card hard with your THWACKER™ hand (a long plastic arm with a suction cup at the end)!
 The game includes 27 different monster cards that are laid out in front of the players for optimal thwacking.
 If an already-captured monster comes up then other players will attempt to steal it from you.
 The first player who captures five monsters wins Monster Mash!

 how it went